 Kia Ora my name is Joelle King.
 I’m from Cambridge, New Zealand and I'm a professional squash player.

-After a number of years of hard work and some recent successful tournaments, my world highest ranking was number 4 on the WSA rankings.
+After a number of years of hard work and some recent successful tournaments, my highest world ranking was number 4 and I am currently New Zealand number 1.

 Thank you to everyone for your continued support!
 It's really appreciated.

 I grew up surrounded by a large extended family including 2 older brothers who always made sure I had a good grasp (sometimes literally!) of sibling rivalry.
 From card games to backyard sport – everything was a competition to be the best!

 Nothing has changed, well besides that I can now annihilate my bros on the squash court.
 My competitive instincts and determination to be the world’s best squash player remains.

 Since 2010 I have been the Number 1 Woman's player in New Zealand, the New Zealand women's champion and a definite highlight was winning two medals (gold and silver) at the Commonwealth Games in Delhi, India and a Bronze Medal in the Glasgow Commonwealth Games and 3 Medals in the Gold Coast Commonwealth Games 2018.